mautrix/docs/bridges/general/contributing.md

 Updating the changelog file is not necessary when making a pull request.
 That will be done separately when a release is being made.

-If you're planning on making bigger changes, you should join the Matrix room linked in the project readme and briefly explain your plan to confirm that it makes sense and is wanted.
+For any non-trivial changes, you should join the Matrix room linked in the project readme and briefly explain your plan to confirm that it makes sense and is wanted.
+The Matrix room is also preferred in case discussion about the contribution beyond basic code review is necessary.

 Pull requests may be missed and/or forgotten for extended periods of time, especially if they involve more complicated changes.
 Feel free to remind us in